Hotel Tammer

 Radisson Blu Grand Hotel Tammer is a historic hotel built in 1929, situated near Tammerkoski rapids in central Tampere, Finland.

 History

 The Hotel Tammer is one of Finland's oldest operating hotels.
 The building is listed as a part of Tammerkoski national heritage area by the Finnish National Board of Antiquities.

 Built in neo-classical style and designed by town architect Bertel Strömmer, it was ready to open just in time for the 150th birthday of Tampere in fall 1929.
 A tragic event, sinking of steamer SS Kuru in lake Näsijärvi, cancelled all festivities.
 The depression years in the beginning of 1930s drove Hotel Tammer into financial trouble.
 At the end of the 1930s a better economic situation saved the hotel.

+From 1995 to 2016, Hotel Tammer was part of the Finnish hotel chain Sokos Hotels under the name Solo Sokos Hotel Tammer.